Takopi's Original Sin: Characters

 A young girl whom Takopi befriends upon his arrival on Earth.
-She is the subject of bullying in her school due to her mother's work as a hostess and only finds solace at home with her pet dog Chappy.
+She is the subject of bullying in her school due to her mother's work as a hostess and only finds solace at home with her pet Border Collie Chappy.
 She commits suicide after Marina had Chappy taken away, only to be saved by Takopi turning back time.
 As time goes on, she slowly starts to unravel as she feels like she is alone.
 Eventually, she travels to where her biological father is but learns that he has a new family and decides to kidnap his daughters, which Takopi thwarts after seeing his actions did more harm than good.
-In the final timeline, Shizuka and Marina end up becoming best friends after subconsciously realizing that they are bonded together through their latent memories of Takopi.
+In the original timeline, Shizuka survives her suicide attempt and moves away.
+Years later, she returns to her hometown and starts dating Naoki.
+In the final timeline, Shizuka realizes her situation does not change even if Marina was not in her life, and they end up becoming best friends after subconsciously realizing that they are bonded together through their latent memories of Takopi.